Equivariant Evidential Deep Learning for Interatomic Potentials: Experiments

 To stress-test the backbone-migration capability of our uncertainty head, we run controlled experiments on the \textsc{Silica} glass benchmark~\cite{tan2023single} using another equivariant backbone \textsc{PaiNN}~\cite{schutt2021equivariant} as the base predictor.
 We keep the \textsc{PaiNN} backbone and all training hyperparameters fixed across runs, and train different UQ heads with the \emph{same random seed} to minimize variance from initialization (full settings in Appendix~\ref{app:e2IP}).
 A key aspect of this benchmark is that the official test split is intentionally \emph{out-of-distribution (OOD)}: training structures are generated under low temperature and low deformation rate, whereas test structures come from higher-temperature and higher-deformation-rate trajectories.
 This shift probes whether a UQ method remains informative when generalization is genuinely difficult, rather than under an in-domain split.

 Following the dataset protocol, we subsample 1000 structures from the available training pool for training and use the remaining training structures for validation; evaluation is performed on the OOD test set.
-Table~\ref{tab:silica_backbone_migration} reports force MAE together with the rank correlation between per-structure force RMSE and predicted uncertainty, where higher correlation indicates better uncertainty--error alignment for decision-making.
-Across both metrics, $\text{e}^2$IP improves over the eIP baseline, demonstrating that our uncertainty head transfers effectively to a different backbone and remains useful under a challenging distribution shift.
+Table~\ref{tab:silica_backbone_migration} reports force MAE, rank correlation, and inference time.
+We additionally trained a DE baseline (K=5 PaiNN models) and re-ran eIP (5 seeds) and $\text{e}^2$IP (4 seeds) with error bars.
+DE achieves the lowest MAE at $4.6\times$ inference cost (0.242 vs 0.053 ms/atom). $\text{e}^2$IP outperforms eIP on both MAE and Spearman, and achieves comparable Spearman to DE (0.775 vs 0.790) while maintaining single-model efficiency.
+This demonstrates that our uncertainty head transfers effectively to a different backbone and remains useful under a challenging distribution shift.